 Shared hosting is based on the premise that small websites require few resources.
 A shared server contains hundreds, if not thousands, of users, each with a number of different websites.
 The result is a cheap product that isn’t very powerful and often introduces all sorts of issues to do with overcrowding.

-Based on eight well-known hosting companies we’ve selected to best represent this type of hosting (listed below), the average cost of a shared hosting plan is approximately $9.50 a month, which doesn’t include any initial bargains the companies may offer (more on this later).
+Based on four well-known hosting companies we’ve selected to best represent this type of hosting (listed below), the average cost of a quality shared hosting plan is roughly between $5 and $12 a month, which doesn’t include any initial bargains the companies may offer (more on this later).

 The biggest advantage shared hosting has over any other type is the fact that it’s cheap.
 It doesn’t have much more going for it, but the price alone can justify using shared hosting in many situations.

 - Security issues on one account may leak over to yours.
-You can protect your website with all the fancy tech at your disposal, but a problem at the server level may still affect you.
+You can protect your website with all of the fancy tech at your disposal, but a problem at the server level may still affect you.
 Good shared hosts should use isolation to prevent this, but not all do.

 - Uptime and reliability can be a major issue on shared environments.
 Since other websites may hog resources or cause security issues, not only are you at risk, but you simply can’t tell when an issue may occur.